CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/collections/what-is-a-collection.md

 Keys must be unique within a collection, cannot be `null`, and are case sensitive.
 Collection names are case insensitive within a scope.
 See [Keys][] and the [Write Data With Key][] block for key and naming behaviour.

 Operations may throw [ServiceDoesNotExistException][] or [ServiceUnavailableException][] when the Data Storage Service is not deployed or not healthy.
-For platform architecture context, see [Data Storage Service][].

 ## Arrays vs Lists